Our situation: End-of-Life for Cable TV

 - there is consensus among the 10 cable providers in CT that there is no need for them to have this public benefit obligation.

-At the opening of the 2025 CT legislative session, 555 Bills had already been drafted.
-None about funding or community TV reform.
+At the opening of the 2025 CT legislative session, 555 Bills had been drafted.
+By the bill filing date a few friends of community TV drafted transitional funding Bills for community TV: House Bills 5833, 5837,5848 Rep. Mushinsky submitted HB5848

 If not TV, what?

-In the event that our TV affiliation becomes mute; Is it the intention to remain an arts, humanities & culture organization?
+In the event that our TV affiliation becomes mute: Is it the intention of WPAA-TV to remain an art, humanities & culture organization?
 Would this include retaining an internet channel?
 If yes, should we embody the original intent of the public access television as a local democracy movement providing agency to individuals, civic groups, and non-profits at no or low cost?

 This will be reviewed in the Board’s next strategic planning session.